Table of Contents

 ToggleIntroduction

-Cortisol and belly fat after 45 are more connected than many women realize, especially when weight around the abdomen does not respond to diet or exercise.
-In many cases, ongoing stress can quietly influence these changes.
+Cortisol and belly fat after 45 are more connected than many women realize—especially when weight around the abdomen does not respond to diet or exercise.

 What Is Cortisol?